mattermost/mattermost-handbook/operations/research-and-development/product/product-design-team-handbook/product-design-levels.md

 # Product Design Levels

-These levels serve to help Product Designs assess their opportunities for career growth in the Product Management function.
+These levels serve to help Product Designers assess their opportunities for career growth in the Product Management function.
 The levels below follow a growth track in the art and craft of Product Management and not in a person management track.

-### Level 1: Product Design I
+### Level 1: Product Designer I

 | Leadership Principle | Competencies | Level Expectations |
 |---|---|---|